Matt Caren

 I'm interested in human expression—and how technology can understand, enable, and augment it.

-My interests include AI for sound and natural language, computational cognitive science, signal processing, jazz, poetry, and musical instrument design.
+My interests include AI for sound and natural language, computational cognitive science, signal processing, jazz, and poetry.

 I'm currently a PhD student at Stanford University.
 I was previously an undergraduate at MIT, where I studied computer science, mathematics, and music.